AztecProtocol/aztec-packages/docs/docs/aztec/concepts/storage/partial_notes.md

 5. get the note hash by finalizing the note hiding point (the note hash is the x coordinate of the point),
 6. emit the note hash,
 7. manually construct the note in your application and add it to your node (PXE) --> this currently has to be done manually and not automatically via encrypted note logs because we have not yet implemented partial notes delivery (tracked in [issue #8238](https://github.com/AztecProtocol/aztec-packages/issues/8238))
-8. from this point on the partial note is equal normal note and hence the rest of the life cycle is the same.
+8. from this point on the flow of partial notes is the same as for normal notes.

 ## Use cases

 Why is this useful?

 Consider the case where a user wants to pay for a transaction fee, using a [fee-payment contract](../../../protocol-specs/gas-and-fees/index.md) and they want to do this privately.
 They can't be certain what the transaction fee will be because the state of the network will have progressed by the time the transaction is processed by the sequencer, and transaction fees are dynamic.
 So the user can commit to a value for the transaction fee, publicly post this commitment, the fee payer can update the public commitment, deducting the final cost of the transaction from the commitment and returning the unused value to the user.